What is pet insurance?

-Per condition pet insurance cover pays a limited amount for each condition and, once the limit has been reached, the condition is excluded from future payouts.
+Per condition pet insurance pays a limited amount for each condition and, once that limit has been reached, the insurer stops covering it.

-For example if your cat, Mittens, has an eye infection and your per condition cover limit is for eye infections is £800, once that limit is reached you will no longer be covered for eye infections, even if you renew your policy.
+For example, if your cat, Mittens, has an eye infection and your per condition cover limit is for eye infections is £5,000, once that limit is reached the insurer will no longer pay for claims related to eye infections, even after you renew your policy.

-Time-limit per condition pet insurance cover has both a per condition limit and time limit, typically of 12 months, before the condition is excluded.
+Time-limit per condition pet insurance cover will have both a monetary limit and time limit, typically of 12 months, before the condition is excluded.

 Accident only pet insurance

 Accident only pet insurance is the cheapest and most basic type of pet insurance.
 As the name suggests, it doesn't cover illnesses - only injuries.

 Accident only policies provide a fixed sum of money for each accidental injury to help pay for your pet’s treatment, and will often also stop paying for the injury after twelve months.

 - Find out more: our reviews of individual pet insurance providers